 Rob Marcereau is the co-founder of RiderzLaw.
 He is an award-winning trial attorney who represents motorcycle accident victims across the country.
 He has won numerous, multi-million dollar verdicts and settlements on cases that have made headlines across the country.

 Mr. Marcereau has appeared on television programs such as Good Morning America, 20/20, and Inside Edition, and has been featured in numerous newspapers and magazines, including the Los Angeles Times, People Magazine and the Washington Post.
-He has appeared on the cover of The Los Angeles Daily Journal, and in 2010 was honored by OC Metro Magazine as one of their “Top 40 Professionals under 40.”

 He is a lifetime member of the Multi-Million Dollar Advocates Forum, a society reserved for the top trial lawyers in America who have obtained multi-million dollar verdicts.
 He has also been honored by California Super Lawyers, an independent rating service of outstanding lawyers who have attained a high-degree of peer recognition and professional achievement.
 He has a “Superb” rating on Avvo.
 (Read more about Mr. Marcereau’s achievements and awards.)

 Prior to founding RiderzLaw, Mr. Marcereau was a partner at Rutan & Tucker, one of the largest law firms in California.
 Tired of only representing large corporations and the wealthy, Mr. Marcereau left Rutan & Tucker to found his own law firm.